The Saudi Medical Licensing Exam 2026

-The Saudi Medical Licensing Exam is the qualifying exam introduced by the Saudi Commission for Health Specialties (SCFHS) as a standardized evaluation tool for medical graduates who intend to practice medicine in Saudi Arabia.
-The exam aims to ensure a uniform standard of competency among healthcare providers by aligning medical training and evaluation with international standards, promoting the quality of healthcare delivery in the Kingdom.
-The SMLE is typically taken by those one year away from graduating from their MBBS/MD program, and those who have already graduated and passed with high grades are their ticket to compete for the best postgraduate and internship training programs.
+The Saudi Medical Licensing Exam (SMLE) is the qualifying examination introduced by the Saudi Commission for Health Specialties (SCFHS) as a standardized assessment for medical graduates who wish to practice medicine in Saudi Arabia.
+The exam is designed to ensure a uniform level of competency among healthcare providers by aligning medical education and evaluation with international standards, ultimately improving the quality of healthcare delivery across the Kingdom.

 Application and Scheduling

-To be eligible to register for the exam, you must belong to one of three categories.
-You must have acquired a year of clinical experience, which may be obtained through internships, residency programs, or clinical practice.
-The second is to have a recognized primary degree (MBBS or equivalent) from an accredited health science program.
-Students of Saudi medical schools are eligible to enroll if they are one year away from graduation.
-Another exam prerequisite is that all applicants must be fluent in English, as the exam will be in English.
+To register for the SMLE, candidates must fall into one of the eligible categories.
+Applicants must have completed at least one year of clinical experience through internships, residency training, or clinical practice.
+A recognized primary medical degree (MBBS or equivalent) from an accredited institution is required.
+Medical students enrolled in Saudi medical schools may apply if they are one year away from graduation.
+All applicants must be proficient in English, as the exam is conducted entirely in English.

-The first step in the application process is to validate the authenticity of your documents using Dataflow.
-The next is to create an account on the SCHFS Mumaris Plus portal and then navigate to the registration section and submit scanned copies of all the required documents, which may include:
+The application process begins with document verification through Dataflow.
+Once verified, candidates must create an account on the SCFHS Mumaris Plus portal and submit scanned copies of the required documents, which may include:

 When to Apply